Last Updated on by

 Your ‘work spouse’ says, “Have a piece of my homemade deep dish cheesecake!
-I made it just for you, because I know how much you love my cheesecake.”
+I made it just for you because I know how much you love my cheesecake.”

 Your response could be, “Thank you!
-That was very thoughtful, but I’ve become a vegan and I no longer eat any animal products, including milk, cheeses and yogurts.”
+That was very thoughtful, but I’ve become a vegan and I no longer eat any animal products, including milk, cheeses, and yogurts.”

-This could lead to a conversation about the different varieties of entrees, deserts and other goodies that can be made without animal products.
+This could lead to a conversation about the different varieties of entrees, desserts and other goodies that can be made without animal products.
 Who knows, your co-worker may become curious and want to try some for herself someday.

 If your co-worker is already aware of your switch to a vegan lifestyle, your response could be, “Why would you make a cheesecake for me, when you know I no longer eat animal products?
 No, thank you.
 I’ll pass.”